LukeShortCloud/rootpages/src/automation/ansible.rst

 -  hwaddress = Use a custom MAC address.
 -  mtu = Specify the MTU packet size.
 -  vlan = Set to ``True`` for creating the VLAN devices.
 -  bond\_ports = Required for bond interfaces.
-Specify the ethernet devices to use for the unified bond.
+Specify the Ethernet devices to use for the unified bond.
 -  bond\_mode = For bond interfaces.
 Define the type of Linux bonding method.
 -  bridge\_ports = Required for bridge interfaces.
-Specify the ethernet device(s) to use for the bridge.
+Specify the Ethernet device(s) to use for the bridge.
 -  dns-nameserver = A Python list of DNS nameservers to use.